 The City of Kentwood is updating its long-range vision for growth, land use, development and open space conservation, known as the Master Plan.
 This past summer/fall, the City sought public input on proposed changes through “Plan Kentwood,” a community engagement series.

-An additional event focused on Section 13 (including the Patterson farm, and 36th Street from Patterson Avenue to East Paris) will be held on Thursday, Jan.
-9 from 6 to 8 p.m. at the Woodland Creek Apartments Clubhouse, located at 3300 East Paris Ave.
-SE.
-Residents, businesses and property owners are welcome to attend.
-The Planning Commission and City staff will be available to facilitate conversations and answer questions about Section 13, and the draft of future land use and policy recommendations for 2020.
+An additional event focused on Section 13 (including the Patterson farm, and 36th Street from Patterson Avenue to East Paris) was held on Thursday, Jan.
+9 at the Woodland Creek Apartments Clubhouse.

 The Master Plan is an official public document adopted by the Kentwood Planning and City Commissions.
 The forward-looking development plan considers residents’ and property owners’ long-range goals and desires, as well as local, regional and market trends.